edgepointlearning/edgepointlearning.com/src/collections/blog/2023--06-14-TikTok-style-employee-training.md

 ### 2. User-generated content

-TikTok’s popularity is due to the fact that any user from anywhere can create and download content.
+TikTok’s popularity is due to the fact that any user from anywhere can create and upload content.

 Based on this, consider all of the possibilities in bringing new ways to source short video content from subject matter experts (SMEs) across your entire company.
 Share these on your LMS, internal intranets, or chat programs like Slack.